-Digital Asset Management (DAM) platforms such as OpenAsset offer a scalable solution to the problem of indexing and accessing the digital files that bring value to an organisation.
-Using a structure of project and file keywords, users can swiftly apply metadata to assets, ensuring that anyone in the organisation can select the best available images for their projects.
+Digital Asset Management (DAM) platforms such as OpenAsset offer a scalable solution to the problem of indexing and accessing the digital files that bring value to an organization.
+Using a structure of project and file keywords, users can swiftly apply metadata to assets, ensuring that anyone in the organization can select the best available images for their projects.
 The problem with systems that rely on metadata is that they are dependent upon the quality and accuracy of the keywords chosen by users.

 By harnessing the capabilities of Artificial Intelligence (AI), OpenAsset promises to deliver significant efficiencies to this often time-consuming process.

 As we explored in our previous blog, a number of Application Programming Interfaces (API) are available to developers looking to incorporate image recognition into their existing tech stacks.
 Services like Amazon Rekognition offer advanced image analysis features and by populating the Rekognition cache with a large volume of Architecture, Engineering and Construction (AEC), and Real Estate images, we were able to analyze the usefulness of the AI service for these industries.

 From this period of testing, we concluded that Amazon Rekognition presented a number of challenges before it could be effectively integrated into OpenAsset.
 The main concern was that the accuracy of the suggested keywords from the Rekognition API was too low to deliver value to our clients and that it could lead to inaccurate search results.

 The other challenge presented by Amazon Rekognition is that the model on which the image recognition is based is a generic one designed to satisfy a wide range of use cases.
 The model functions as a vocabulary that the AI uses to predict the contents of images.
 When this generic model is applied to a specific domain such as AEC and Real Estate, the quality of the keyword suggestions suffers.